KunleMichaels/Billable/README.md

 2. yarn start:prod
 3. cd client && yarn build:prod  (optional: to create a build file)

+After step 2 the application should be live on http://localhost:3000

 After following the steps above the server should be live on localhost port 5000 and the client on loca